Guides

 The sample app is released under the MIT License.
 See the LICENSE file for more information.

-Feel free to experiment with the sample app to understand the capabilities of the Evervault iOS SDK and explore different integration options for your own projects.
+Feel free to experiment with the sample app to understand the capabilities of the Evervault Android SDK and explore different integration options for your own projects.

 Contributing